 Techniques in Painting

-2. Plaque Technique
+2. Impasto Technique

 3. Expressive Stroke Technique

-4. Mosaic technique
+4. Mosaic Technique

 Materials and Tools in Painting

-1. Pencil
+1. Pencils

 2. Eraser